angelahuang3/angelahuang3/README.md

 🎓 Master of Science - Computer Science and Engineering CS @ Santa Clara University (Class of 2024)

-⚡ Specialize in full-stack software development and data Engineering
+⚡ Specialize in full-stack Software Development and Data Analytics and Engineering

-📈 Worked on domains related to Artificial Intelligence (ML, DL, NLP, Image Processing), Data Visualization, and Analytics
+📈 Worked on domains related to Artificial Intelligence (ML, DL, NLP, Image Processing), and Cloud Computing

 📩: angela.cy.huang@gmail.com